CookieHoodie/OsuBot/README.md

 3) Start your osu! client and then start the OsuBot.

+4) Choose the bot you want (Auto/Autopilot/Relax).

+5) Choose the mod you want (HR/DT/HR DT).

+6) Start a map while the screen is showing "Waiting for beatmap..." to start the bot.

 Extra: If you really decide to use this to cheat, change the Osubot.exe to another name to reduce the chance of getting detected.